BobMak/SpaceShooter/README.md

 Starting menu

 # Get Started
-You will need to install pygame and numpy modules to run the project:
+You will need to install pygame library to run the project:

-    pip install numpy
     pip install pygame